geocortex/vertigis-mobile-samples/Geocortex.Mobile.Samples/Geocortex.Mobile.Samples/Samples/Conceptual/Logging/README.md

 ﻿# Logging

 ### Description
-This sample demonstrates logging in a Geocortex Mobile app.
+This sample demonstrates logging in a VertiGIS Studio Mobile app.

 ### Tips
 - There are four levels of logging available, in increasing severity: